wonst719/exult/content/bgkeyring/Readme.txt

 version: 0.11.25

-	This mod (the so called "Keyring Mod") contains a lot of small modifications to the Ultima 7: Black Gate game WITH the Forge of Virtue add-on.
+	This mod (the so called "Keyring Mod") contains a lot of small modifications to the Ultima VII: Black Gate game WITH the Forge of Virtue add-on.
 There are also a number of not-so-small changes.
 There is a lot of original usecode and art in the mod too.